 5. Align Colors with Your Brand Identity

-If you’re presenting on behalf of a company, ensure that your color palette reflects your brand’s colors.
+If you’re presenting on behalf of a company, ensure that your Color Palette for PowerPoint reflects your brand’s colors.
 Consistency in branding helps reinforce trust and recognition.

 6. Use PowerPoint’s Built-in Color Themes

-Ms office provides pre-designed color Palette for PowerPoint themes that ensure aesthetic consistency.
+PowerPoint provides pre-designed color themes that ensure aesthetic consistency.
 To access them:

 - Go to Design > Variants > Colors and choose a predefined theme.